nginxinc/nginx-one-workshops/labs/lab7/readme.md

     ```

-1. Once the contents of both files has been updated and saved, Docker Exec into the nginx-plus container.
+1. Once the contents of both files has been updated, click Next and Publish your changes to enable Prometheus NJS and the scraper page on port 9113.

-    ```bash
-    docker exec -it $NAME-nginx-plus bin/bash

-    ```

 1. Test and reload your NGINX config by running `nginx -t` and `nginx -s reload` commands respectively from within the container.